mengchillee/GAWD/README.md

 ------------

-Lee, MC., Nguyen, H., Berberidis, D., Tseng, V.S., Akoglu, L., GRANDDIWE: GRaph ANomaly Detection in DIrected WEighted Graph Databases. **Under submission at *25th Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD)***, 2020.
+Lee, MC., Nguyen, H., Berberidis, D., Tseng, V.S., Akoglu, L., GRANDDIWE: GRaph ANomaly Detection in DIrected WEighted Graph Databases. **Under submission at *The 2021 IEEE/ACM International Conference on Advances in Social Netowkrx Analysis and Mining (ASONAM 2021)***.

 ## Introduction
 We propose GRANDDIWE, for detecting anomalous graphs in directed weighted graph databases.
 The idea is to